πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 • If someone recommends Hootsuite free: Tell them it hasn't existed since 2022.

-Frequently asked questions
+Frequently asked questions#

-Is there a genuinely free social media scheduler in 2026?
+Is there a genuinely free social media scheduler in 2026?#

 Yes.
-Buffer, Metricool, Publer, Later, Meta Business Suite, and Planable all have forever-free plans.
-The limits vary wildly: Later gives you 10 posts/month on one profile, while Publer gives you around 300 posts/month on three profiles.
-"Free" isn't one thing — check the specific limits before committing.
+Buffer, Metricool, Publer, Later, Meta Business Suite, LinkedIn native, YouTube Studio, TikTok Studio, Loomly (new tiny free plan), CoSchedule (Calendar), and Planable all have forever-free plans.
+The limits vary wildly: Later gives you 5 posts/profile/month, Loomly gives you 5 posts total, while Publer gives you 10 pending posts across 3 accounts (no X).
+The native platform schedulers (LinkedIn, YouTube Studio, TikTok Studio, Meta Business Suite) are unlimited but single-platform.
+"Free" isn't one thing β€” check the specific limits before committing.

-Is Hootsuite still free?
+Is Hootsuite still free?#

 No. Hootsuite discontinued its free plan in 2022.
 It now only offers a 30-day free trial, and the cheapest paid plan starts at around $99/month.
 Any blog post claiming Hootsuite has a free plan in 2026 is out of date.

-What's the best free Instagram scheduler?
+What's the best free Instagram scheduler?#

 For Instagram specifically, Meta Business Suite (native and free, unlimited) is the best.
 If you want a third-party tool, Later's free plan has the best visual grid planner but only allows 10 posts/month.
 For a full breakdown see my best Instagram scheduler guide.

-Can I schedule to TikTok for free?
+Can I schedule to TikTok for free?#

-Yes, but with limits.
-Publer, Metricool, and Buffer all support TikTok auto-publishing on their free tiers, subject to their post limits.
-You can also schedule natively inside the TikTok app for free, though it's more manual.
+Yes.
+TikTok Studio (desktop web, Business/Creator accounts) added native scheduling β€” up to 10 days ahead, videos only.
+Publer, Metricool, and Buffer also support TikTok auto-publishing on their free tiers, subject to their post limits.
 See my best TikTok scheduler comparison for more.

-Do free social media schedulers include AI captions?
+Do free social media schedulers include AI captions?#

 Mostly no. Buffer and Later free tiers have no AI.
 Metricool and Publer include a small number of free AI credits that run out quickly.
-If AI content generation is important, you'll almost certainly need a paid plan — PostEverywhere's Starter plan includes 50 AI credits/month.
+If AI content generation is important, you'll almost certainly need a paid plan β€” PostEverywhere's Starter plan includes 50 AI credits/month.

-What's the difference between a free plan and a free trial?
+What's the difference between a free plan and a free trial?#

 A free plan (freemium or forever-free) never expires but has feature or quota limits.
 A free trial is full access for a set period (7–30 days) and then you either pay or lose access.
 Many "free" listicles mix these up.
 I've labelled every tool above clearly.

-Can businesses really run on free schedulers?
+Can businesses really run on free schedulers?#

 Honestly, no. Free plans max out at around 3 social accounts and 50–300 posts per month.
 A real business social media operation posts 150+ times per month across 5+ platforms.
 Free tools are for hobbyists, students, and side projects.
-Businesses should budget at least $20–40/month for proper tools — still far cheaper than hiring a social media manager.
+Businesses should budget at least $20–40/month for proper tools β€” still far cheaper than hiring a social media manager.

-Why does PostEverywhere not have a forever-free plan?
+Why does PostEverywhere not have a forever-free plan?#

-Final thoughts
+Final thoughts#

 Free social media schedulers are getting worse, not better.
 Every year, another tool slashes its free plan or kills it entirely.
-The survivors — Buffer, Metricool, Publer, Meta Business Suite — are fine for hobbyists and single-channel creators.
+The survivors β€” Buffer, Metricool, Publer, Meta Business Suite β€” are fine for hobbyists and single-channel creators.
 They are not enough to run a business.

 If you're a side project, a student, or a solo creator posting to 1–3 channels a few times a week, start with Buffer or Publer and don't pay for anything.
-If you're running a business, managing clients, or want real AI content generation and analytics, a paid tool — including PostEverywhere — will pay for itself inside a month compared to the time you waste juggling free tiers.
+If you're running a business, managing clients, or want real AI content generation and analytics, a paid tool β€” including PostEverywhere β€” will pay for itself inside a month compared to the time you waste juggling free tiers.

 And please: if you see another blog post recommending "Hootsuite free" in 2026, send them this article.

 Ready to stop fighting free plan limits?
-Start your 7-day PostEverywhere trial — no credit card, full feature access, all 8 platforms.
+Start your 7-day PostEverywhere trial β€” cancel anytime, full feature access, all 8 platforms.
 If it's not right for you, walk away and use one of the forever-free tools above.
 No hard feelings.

 Jamie Partridge